 The Advisory Committee shall vote (majority) pursuant to the guidelines set forth in this guide.

-Administration for a Retiring Entity
+103.5.4Administration for a Retiring Entity

 The decision of the Advisory Committee shall be effective at a time specified in the motion offered to retire the Entity.